Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 Subscribers: None

-This confirms that the message type is actually “sensor_msgs/Imu”.
-If you execute
+This confirms the message type is actually “sensor_msgs/Imu”.
+Execute:

 rostopic echo /Tank/imu